Giosafat Barbaro: Political career

-In 1469, Giosafat Barbaro was made Provveditore of Scutari, in Albania.
-He was in command of 1200 cavalry, which he used to support Lekë Dukagjini.
-In 1472, Barbaro was back in Venice, where he was one of the 41 senators chosen to act as electors, who selected Nicolo Tron as Doge.
+In 1470, Barbaro was succeeded as Conte, Capitano and Proevveditor of Scutari by his friend Leonardo Boldù In 1471, Barbaro was back in Venice, where he was one of the 41 senators chosen to act as electors, who selected Nicolo Tron as Doge.
+That same year, Barbaro was elected Patron of the Arsenal, holding the position until 1473, when he was appointed ambassador to Persia.